DivyanshIndia/DivyanshIndia/README.md

 Web Developer
 -------------

-I have to learning frontend development for more than one and half years and now i am jumping onto backend.
+I have been learning frontend development for more than one and half years and now i am jumping into backend.

 * 🌍  I'm based in Dehradun
 * ✉️  You can contact me at [divyanshbhatt046@gmail.com](mailto:divyanshbhatt046@gmail.com)